QitaoZhao/PoseFormerV2/README.md

 ## Acknowledgment

 Our codes are mainly based on [PoseFormer](https://github.com/zczcwh/PoseFormer).
+We follow [MHFormer](https://github.com/Vegetebird/MHFormer) to prepare our in-the-wild video demos and visualizations.
 Many thanks to the authors!